Tuesday, December 31, 2019

 I will see again in heaven.' "

 Hemphill simplified one aspect of Joan's story; the voices who direct her.
 Joan of Arc indicated that she had visions and heard the voices of St. Michael the Archangel, St. Catherine and St. Margaret.
-Instead the author merged their voices into one voice, the voice of God, "...not only for ease of reading and comprehension, but more importantly because although in the fifteenth century hearing the voices of saints was not hard for people to imagine, modern readers do not in large part pray to saints."
+Instead, the author merged their voices into one voice, the voice of God, "...not only for ease of reading and comprehension, but more importantly because although in the fifteenth century hearing the voices of saints was not hard for people to imagine, modern readers do not in large part pray to saints."
 But many, as Hemphill notes in her Author's Note, do pray to God.

 The Language of Fire captures the complexity of Joan's mission, the physical, political and social obstacles she had to overcome, the utter depravity of her imprisonment, the corrupted trial she endured and the horror of being burned alive at the stake, her naked corpse raised up and burned, her ashes thrown into the Seine.
+This barbarism is hard to comprehend in what was Catholic society at the time.
+It demonstrates how both English leaders and the Catholic hierarchy at the time were working for their own interests, to the point of martyring a young woman.

 It's evident from this retelling that Hemphill undertook considerable research into Joan's life.
 In fact, the author travelled to France, visiting the city of Rouen and walked its narrow streets as well as the courtroom where she was tried.
 Hemphill also read numerous biographies and consulted the trial transcripts.